Start a Business

 - Facilitate planning decisions.

-Business License Applications are reviewed for compliance with the following requirements:
+Application information, including for non-resident businesses located outside of Saskatoon, is available in the Business License Categories section.
+Business license applications are reviewed for compliance with the following requirements:

 - Provincial License.
 Does the business have the appropriate provincial license for the industry? (e.g., journeyperson plumber)